-16.7 CALIBRATE TS LENGTH (Cycle 461, DIN/ISO: G461, software option 17)
+16.7 CALIBRATE TS LENGTH (Cycle 461, DIN/ISO: G461)

-HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.
+HEIDENHAIN only warrants the function of the touch probe cycles if HEIDENHAIN touch probes are used.

 The effective length of the touch probe is always referenced to the tool datum.
 The machine tool builder usually defines the spindle tip as the tool datum.